fritzo/hstar/README.md

 More recently, <a href="#user-content-2">[2]</a> showed that many of the atomic datatypes are definable with only &lambda;-calculus and a binary join operator, after a suitable extensional collapse by
-Hyland and Wadsworth's axiom H<sup>&ast</sup>
+Hyland and Wadsworth's axiom H<sup>&ast;</sup>

     H* |- M = N   iff   forall C[ ], C[M] converges <--> C[N] converges

 This Coq development attempts to formalize the proof in
 <a href="#user-content-2">[2]</a>
 and extend the result to probabilistic programming languages.
+We reason in a language of ordered combinatory algebras, treating the Scott ordering `[=` as the basic relation.

-Specifically, we develop type systems within two untyped universes and obtain algebraic such as `a -> b := \f. b o f o a` and case analysis theorems such as for the `bool` lattice, for example:
+Our main result is to develop type systems within two untyped universes and obtain algebraic types such as `a -> b := \f. b o f o a` and case analysis theorems such as for the `bool` lattice, for example:

     I [= a   a = a o a            a : type   a x = x